 Supporting people who need it, to get the skills society needs.

 City & Guilds bursaries: breaking barriers

-are in employment 6 months after completing their course
+of bursary recipients are in employment 6 months after completing their course

 Our bursaries are designed to change people’s lives through skills.
 We know that for some people the cost of training can be a huge barrier to getting them the skills to find jobs and progress in their careers.
 And recent research indicates that without the support of bursary funding, those hardest to reach will find it harder to progress in a labour market which favours those already in higher-paying work.

 That’s why we set up the bursary programme in 2000; to help people in genuine financial need access training programmes so they can develop skills for meaningful employment.

 We know there are huge skills shortages in sectors that are extremely important for the future of the UK, and a growing number of jobs available that employers are finding it difficult to fill.
 And that’s why last year we decided to only award bursaries in sectors where we know there are more skilled workers required for the future.

 Bursaries cover the total cost of studying in a grant, so learners can study for their qualification without worrying about paying anything back.

 And we know that employment nearly doubles as a result of our Bursary programme.

 Our bursary programme opens three times a year – in Spring, Autumn and Winter.